-- Therefore, as the Government imposed 'lockdown' eases, there is likely to be a lag in the reintroduction of services.
+- Medium-term reductions in demand for travel, by the general population as a whole, and a potential residual health-related 'distrust' of shared transport would reduce the long-term viability of services which do survive post-pandemic; - Therefore, as the Government imposed 'lockdown' eases, there is likely to be a lag in the reintroduction of services.
 Operators may also look to rationalise the frequency and coverage of services provided, in line with new baseline of demand and other financial and operational pressures.
 Ensuring delivery of equitable services across geographical areas and for certain groups of the population may require significant Government intervention and support; and, - Staff and volunteers lost across this period, e.g. due to leaving the industry following redundancy, could mean the longer-term loss of valuable sources of knowledge and experience in the transport sector.

-- 6.10.5 For users this means that: - Travel behaviours will likely change, as noted above; - The resulting potential loss or reduction in services would disbenefit those users still looking to use public transport and DRT services; - As services become less attractive, this could lead to a self-reinforcing relationship of decay between service offering and falling demand; - The loss or reduction in services could cause connectivity issues for those groups affected, along with those factors ativity such as assess to apply mont linked with connectivity, such as access to employment and social isolation; and
+- 6.10.5 For users this means that: - Travel behaviours will likely change, as noted above;

-• Some positive short-term trends, such as increased walking and cycling, could continue given the right conditions.
+- The resulting potential loss or reduction in services would disbenefit those users still looking to use public transport and DRT services; - As services become less attractive, this could lead to a self-reinforcing relationship of decay between service offering and falling demand; - The loss or reduction in services could cause connectivity issues for those groups affected, along with those factors linked with connectivity, such as access to employment and social isolation; and - Some positive short-term trends, such as increased walking and cycling, could continue given the right conditions.